oandremendes/pokemon-go-3-step-fix/README.md

 # Pokemon Go 3 Step Fix

-These scripts are to be used with @rastapasta's [Pokemon Go MITM project](https://github.com/rastapasta/pokemon-go-mitm-node) in order to fix the Nearby Pokemon's "Three Step Glitch".
+These scripts are to be used with rastapasta's [Pokemon Go MITM project](https://github.com/rastapasta/pokemon-go-mitm-node) in order to fix the Nearby Pokemon's "Three Step Glitch".

 ## Hardware Prerequisites